Illustration of an email composition window listing time slots next to a calendar tile showing matching open meeting times

 Responding to “when are you free?”

-When someone asks without proposing times, don’t just say “whenever” — that kicks the decision back to them:
+When someone asks without proposing times, don’t just say “whenever” — that kicks the decision back to them.
+If you’re drafting this response outside business hours, consider using scheduled send in Gmail or Outlook so it arrives during working hours.

 Here are a few times that work for me: